Walk in the Wild for Your Wellness

 Forrest bathing, shinrin-yoku, wellness walk, ikatan spa gardens, balinese gardens, day spa gardens noosa, sunshine coast gardens

-There’s is no Wi-Fi in the forest, but you will find a better connection
+There’s is no Wi-Fi in the forest, but you will find a better connection.

 Intuitively, we have always known that we feel better after a walk in nature but in the past decades there have been many scientific studies brought to our attention about how in-tune humans are with nature and the amazing healing effects a lush garden or tree canopy has on our wellbeing.
-You may have thought it was just aesthetically pleasing to have a lush garden, thriving pot plants or to get out of the house for a walk in the park but there is so much more to be gained from our living environment.

-Well, you breathe in phytoncides, which are the organic compounds produced by evergreen trees and research has shown them to be associated with improvements in the activity of our immune defence system.
 While this may seem a bit hippy trippy, hug a tree kind of activity; forest therapy is actually a thing of the past.
 In the mid- to late 1800s, ‘forest therapy’ was used as part of the treatment to help cure tuberculosis.
-Physicians set up Sanatoriums amongst the pine forests in Germany and Adirondack forests of New York and all patients of the facilities reported benefits from the forest air.

 Have you heard of Shinrin-yoku?